-Nonemployer establishments: Subsector detail N/A Employees: Elementary and secondary schools Annual wages: Elementary and secondary schools Average weekly wage: Colleges and universities
+Nonemployer establishments: Subsector detail N/A Employees: Elementary and secondary schools Annual wages: Elementary and secondary schools

-Annual receipts at nonemployer establishments: Subsector detail N/A
+Average weekly wage: Business, computer and management training Annual receipts at nonemployer establishments: Subsector detail N/A

 NAICS 62 - Health Care and Social Assistance.
 The Health Care and Social Assistance sector comprises establishments providing health care and social assistance for individuals.
 The sector includes both health care and social assistance because it is sometimes difficult to distinguish between the boundaries of these two activities.
-Note: Beginning with the first QUARTER 4013, a code change for employees from private households (NAICS 814110) into services for the elderly and persons with disabilities (NAICS 624120) moved 33,960 employees in Massachusetts in January 2013.
+Note: Beginning with the first quarter of 2013, a code change for employees from private households (NAICS 814110) into services for the elderly and persons with disabilities (NAICS 624120) moved 33,960 employees in Massachusetts in January 2013.